jpulakka/nordpool_diff/README.md

  ```

 ### Filter type (triangle and rectangle)
 `filter_type` can be one of `triangle`, `rectangle`, `rank` or `interval`.
 If not set, it will default to `triangle`.
-They are best understood by examples where one configure several `nordpool_diff` entities, each with different parameters, plot them in the dashboard.
+They are best understood by examples.
+You can set up several `nordpool_diff` entities,
+each with different parameters, plot them in the dashboard, and pick what you like best.
 Here is an example:

 ![Diff example](diff_example.png)